-I talk with Ian Donaldson , Excellent lead singer with 80s band H20 who had a huge hit with the beautiful 'I dream to sleep'.
-Ian has written a novel titled A rainbow in the Basement , he has worked alongside Derek Forbes from Simple Minds , & Bruce Watson from Big Country as lead singer in the band Fourgoodmen.
+I talk with Ian Donaldson , the good looking dreamy sounding singer from 80s band H20 who had a huge hit with the beautiful 'I dream to sleep'.
+Ian has worked alongside Derek Forbes from Simple Minds , & Bruce Watson from Big Country as lead singer in the band Fourgoodmen.
+He has also been busy working on his new novel!

 I am keen to find out more about the man behind the haunting I dream to sleep.